35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

 36 Easy Mediterranean Recipes for Fresh and Flavorful Meals

-A hummus platter is an ultimate underappreciated option.
-It provides enough variety and portion size to satisfy both the adventurous eater and the timid nibbler.
-All you have to do is make a large swoosh in the hummus, drizzle some olive oil (add some paprika for a touch of class) to pretend you worked really hard.
-Heated pita feels a bit more special than ordinary crackers.
-For a touch of extra flavor, you can add some finely chopped parsley along with a bit of lemon zest.
+A hummus platter is, perhaps, the most underrated option.
+It gives enough variety and portion size to fully satiate both the bold eater and the timid nibbler.
+It’s easy!
+Just do a large swoosh in the hummus and drizzle some olive oil (sprinkle some paprika to show you worked really hard).
+Warmed pita bread is a little more special than standard crackers.
+For an extra kick, consider adding some finely-chopped parsley and a bit of lemon zest.

 26) Salmon Salad

-Salmon salad does feel like a bit of a “grown-up lunch”, but it doesn’t seem too difficult.
-All you have to do is roast the salmon with some salt, pepper, and lemon, then flake it over some greens with dill and a quick dressing.
-It is filling but still light enough for a daytime event.
-Since some may react differently to the stronger tastes of fish, it might be ideal to keep the seasoning simple to avoid it overwhelming anyone too much.
+Salmon salad does give off the impression of being an adult lunch, but it doesn’t seem that hard.
+You would simply need to roast the salmon with some salt/pepper/lemon and then flake it over some greens with dressing and dill.
+It’s filling, but still light, which is great for an afternoon event.
+Because some people have different reactions to stronger fish tastes, it might be best to keep the seasonings simple as to not overwhelm people too much.

 27) Mac And Cheese Cups